jadecobra/python_tdd_exercises/source/data structures: dictionaries.rst

 I update the test with the right value to make it pass

+---

 WOW!
 You made it this far as I went through dictionaries.
 You now know
 * How to create a dictionary
 * What objects can be used as dictionary keys
+* What objects cannot be used as dictionary keys
 * How to view dictionary keys
 * How to view dictionary values
-* The attributes and methods of a dictionary
+* How to view the attributes and methods of a dictionary
+* How to set a default value for a key
+* How to update a dictionary with another dictionary
+* How to remove an item from a dictionary